MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 ## General exam covered areas

-If you are fresh and planning to start your study, I would suggest starting with scheming through Snowflake documentation for some of the generic topics that are mostly covered in the exam.
-From what I remember below are some of the main ones that was covered in my exam this morning:
+If you are fresh and planning to start your study, I would suggest starting with skimming through Snowflake documentation for some of the generic topics that are mostly covered in the exam.
+From what I remember below are some of the main headlines that was covered in my exam this morning:

 - [Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html)
   - sharing secure elements